 The Brecon Beacons has a number of castles some grander than others.
-My favourite has to be Tretower Court and Castle, not far from the coach house.
+My favourite has to be Tretower Court and Castle, not far from Aberyscir Coach House.
 It combines a 900 year old tower with a grand Elizabethan court.
-The setting is a quiet meadow far from the crouds and no better time to visit than late in the day when everyone else has gone home.
+The setting is a quiet meadow far from the crouds.
+There is no better time to visit than late in the day when everyone else has gone home.

 The tower was a muster point for the Welsh longbow fighters that went to victory at Agincourt.
-Their adventures were well recorded and there is a full list of their names as most returned and were paid for their service.
-The Cadw curator if available can give you a tour that really brings to live what living in the tower was like.
+Their adventures were well recorded.
+There is a full list of their names as most returned and were paid for their service.
+The Cadw curator if available can give you a tour that really brings to life what living in the tower was like.

 The court has been returned to about 1470 though with only a few trappings, leaving most to your imagination.
 Mainly the banquet hall is laid out to a feast and the kitchen contains the latest utensils of the 15th century.

 They hold various events throughout the year including re enactors on certain weekends.
+The kitchen fire is lit and the re enactors produce from the era.
 A must if you like stepping back into history.